vaibhawvipul/WikipediaForBlinds/README.md

 "When your senses work in sync you can do wonders."

 This repository for those enthusiasts who want changes in my website or want to create something on their own.
+The project is python-django based.
+It uses JavaScript to for speech-text-speech conversion.

+<B>We do not store any search result.</B>

 If you want to use website directly- https://vaibhawlabs.pythonanywhere.com/